wwnjj13/jmix-fixes/jmix-authorization-server/README.md

 When the add-on is included to the application the auto-configuration does initial setup:

-* `SecurityFilterChai`n is added to the OAuth2 protocol endpoints (token endpoint, authorization endpoint etc.).
+* `SecurityFilterChain` is added for OAuth2 protocol endpoints (token endpoint, authorization endpoint etc.).
 * `SecurityFilterChain` for login form is added
 * `InMemoryClientRepository` is registered
 * Default `RegisteredClientProvider` is registered that creates a RegisteredClient based on application properties (read below)
 * `SecurityFilterChain` for resource server configuration (URLs that must be protected using access tokens)

-If you want to completely disable default auto-configuration and provide your own one, set the following application property:
+If you want to completely disable the default auto-configuration and provide your own one, set the following application property:

 ```properties
 jmix.authorization-server.use-default-configuration=false